-As runners we are so focused on our immediate energy needs that we obsess over macronutrients and forget that not all protein, fat and carbs are created equal.
-The stress that running puts on the body means that to stay healthy (and fast!), runners need more antioxidants, vitamins and minerals than most.
+As runners we are so focused on our immediate energy needs that we obsess over macro-nutrients and forget that not all protein, fat and carbs are created equal.
+The stress that running puts on the body means that to stay healthy, runners need more antioxidants, vitamins and minerals than most.
 In a culture accustomed to processed foods, produce shipped from halfway around the world and mass-farmed meats, it’s more difficult than ever to fulfill our nutritional needs.
 As a result runners everywhere are missing out on the nourishment their bodies need to thrive.

 All photography provided by Alan Weiner.

-A year ago, former college roommates and teammates, Shalane Flanagan, American record holder and Olympic medalist, and Elyse Kopecky, whole foods chef, food writer and graduate of the Natural Gourmet Institute (NGI) reunited over a home-cooked meal at Shalane’s house to share stories from their recent adventures abroad.
-Elyse was freshly inspired from two years living in Switzerland surrounded by a culture that celebrates real food and six months in NYC studying culinary nutrition at NGI.
-Shalane was thrilled to be back home after a successful international racing season and to be once again shopping at the Portland Farmers Market.
-Together we couldn’t stop talking about our shared passion for cooking nourishing meals and our desire to help female runners everywhere eat better.
+A year ago, former college roommates and teammates, Shalane Flanagan, American record holder and Olympic medalist, and Elyse Kopecky, whole-foods chef and food writer, reunited over a home-cooked meal at Shalane’s house to share stories from their adventures abroad.
+Elyse was inspired by two years living in Switzerland surrounded by a culture that celebrates real food and her time spent in NYC studying at the Natural Gourmet Institute for Health and Culinary Arts (NGI).
+Shalane was thrilled to be back home after a successful racing season and to be once again shopping at the Portland Farmers Market.
+Together again, we couldn’t stop talking about our shared passion for cooking nourishing meals and our desire to help female runners eat better.

 And then it was decided.
 What if we wrote a cookbook that celebrates food in a way that would inspire female athletes to fuel up for the long run?
-We wouldn’t focus on counting calories and carbs versus protein or the latest fleeting, foolish diet trend.
-We would show women everywhere that by indulging—yes, indulging—in whole foods, they not only will feel better, look better and train better but will overcome a wide range of ailments.
+We wouldn’t focus on counting calories and carbs versus protein or the latest fleeting diet trend.
+We would show women everywhere that by indulging—yes, indulging—in whole foods, they not only will feel better, look better and train better but can overcome a wide range of ailments.

 Leading up to the 2014 Berlin Marathon, Shalane kept a food journal in which she recorded the foods she ate to maximize her performance.
 Since then we’ve been spending hours together in our kitchens developing Shalane’s favorite performance-enhancing foods into crave-worthy, approachable recipes.

-This will not be another runner’s nutrition book pushing high protein, low fat meals, carbo-loading and calorie-counting.
-This book will be about cooking and eating nutrient-dense, satisfying meals for real performance now and longevity later.
+This is not another runner’s nutrition book incorrectly pushing carbo-loading, low-fat meals and calorie-counting.
+This book is about cooking and eating nutrient-dense, satisfying meals for real performance now and longevity later.

 More impressive than her running achievements is that she has never suffered from any of the injuries common to many elite runners.
 She attributes this to a nutrient-dense diet.
 Focusing on fueling for health and performance is an integral part of Shalane's training regimen.

 Once back in Portland, Elyse was excited to reunite with Shalane and together they discovered their shared passion for helping female runners eat healthier.
-Elyse manages a social media consulting business focused on helping chefs, cookbook authors and food bloggers reach a larger audience and is currently developing and writing recipes for Darya Rose, author of Foodist.
+Previously, Elyse managed a social media consulting business focused on helping chefs, cookbook authors and food bloggers reach a larger audience; she is currently developing and writing recipes for Darya Rose, author of Foodist.